 Tip: It is a good idea to carry a water filter along with you so you always have access to potable water.
 I like the Sawyer Mini.
 You can use it to filter tap water or water from a stream, lake, or river and it will be safe to drink.
 For more info, check out my Sawyer Mini review.

-I also always carry some packaged or canned foods that I can eat if nothing else is available.
-For example, cans of tuna, cans of beans, packages of crackers or cookies are all safe to eat and can be prepared anywhere.
+I also always carry like to some packaged or canned foods that I can eat if nothing else is available.
+For example, cans of tuna, cans of beans, crackers, cookies, chips, and bread are all safe to eat and can be prepared anywhere.

 - Mosquito- This is the most dangerous creature you will encounter by far.
-They carry a multitude of deadly diseases including malaria and yellow fever.
+Mosquitoes carry a multitude of deadly diseases including malaria and yellow fever.
 Malaria alone kills over 1 million people per year.
-Use bug repellent and take your malaria tablets.
+Use bug repellent, take your malaria tablets, and sleep under a mosquito net to stay safe.

-- Hippopotamus- The hippo is the most deadly large animal in Africa.
-It is very aggressive and a surprisingly fast runner.
+- Hippopotamus- Statistically, the hippo is the most deadly large animal in Africa.
+They are very aggressive and are surprisingly fast runners.
+Hippos kill around 500 people per year.

-- Black Mamba- One of the most venomous snakes on earth.
+- Black Mamba- This is one of the most venomous snakes on earth.
 It is native to Sub-Saharan Africa.
+Black mambas kill around 20 people per year.

-- Great White Shark- The greatest concentration of shark attacks happen in South Africa.
+- Great White Shark- The greatest concentration of shark attacks happens in South Africa.
+Be cautious if you’re surfing or swimming in areas where shark attacks are known to occur.

 - Elephant- Another fast and aggressive species.
 Most deaths from elephants occur due to trampling.
 Elephants are rare outside of national parks because of poaching.